Guyana: Transport

 There are a total of 116 mi of railway, all dedicated to ore transport.
 There are 4952 mi of highway, of which 367 mi are paved.
 Navigable waterways extend 669 mi, including the Berbice, Demerara, and Essequibo rivers.

 There are ports at Georgetown, Port Kaituma, and New Amsterdam.
-There are two international airports (Cheddi Jagan International Airport, Timehri and Eugene F. Correira International Airport (formerly Ogle Airport); along with about 90 airstrips, nine of which have paved runways.
+There are two international airports (Cheddi Jagan International Airport, Timehri and Eugene F. Correia International Airport (formerly Ogle Airport); along with about 90 airstrips, nine of which have paved runways.
 Guyana, Suriname and the Falkland Islands are the only three regions in South America that drive on the left.